openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

         }
         ```

-3. Instantiate the APIs of the core layer.
+3. Instantiate the core layer APIs.

-    - Initialize the **DacDevice** object.
+    - Initializing the **DacDevice** object

         Initialize the **DacDevice** member in the **VirtualDacParseAndInit** function.